 Links between DNA methylation and human diseases such as lupus, muscular dystrophy and various congenital defects are also currently under study.

 DNA changes can occur not just during a lifetime, but from minute to minute, as genes are turned on or off like a switch by methyl groups.
-There is strong evidence which suggests that methylation variations are transmissible to offspring, meaning it’s much easier for us to inherit acquired traits from our parents and grandparents, like diet and lifestyle, or even a heightened susceptibility to disease.
-According to Susan Dafoe-Abbey, “epigenetic changes often serve to biologically prepare offspring for an environment similar to that of the parents, and multigenerational ancestral trauma may be passed on through the placenta during pregnancy with each subsequent generation a little less able to manage stress.”
+According to researcher Susan Dafoe-Abbey, “epigenetic changes often serve to biologically prepare offspring for an environment similar to that of the parents, and multigenerational ancestral trauma may be passed on through the placenta.”

-Neuromodulation is widely defined as any process which acts directly on the brain to create homeostasis, or a state of balance.
+Neuromodulation is the process by which nervous activity is regulated by way of controlling the physiological levels of several classes of neurotransmitters, acting directly on the brain to create homeostasis, or a state of balance.
 Cells are using endogenous neuromodulation at any given time to regulate their response to the environment.
-There are also forms of exogenous neuromodulation- direct stimulation of the brain with electricity is used for movement disorders.
+There are also forms of exogenous neuromodulation- an example is direct stimulation of the brain with electricity, used in the treatment of movement disorders.
 Meditation is a form of neuromodulation, as is taking supplements (or pharmaceutical agents) which cross the blood brain barrier and act directly on the brain.

-Possibly the best and most precise form of neuromodulation is neurofeedback.
-Neurofeedback is a computer-aided training method in which selected parameters of the patients own brain activity is monitored and then altered.
+Neurofeedback- a computer-aided training method in which selected parameters of the patients own brain activity are monitored and then altered, is a very precise form of neuromodulation.
 Neurofeedback is a form of neuromodulation- it regulates the brain’s optimal functioning, up or down regulating as needed to restore optimal brain functioning and prevent disease.

 For more information about neurofeedback, contact us at email@example.com or visit our main website at synergyneurofeedback.com.